Hastings Park Garden

 A Demonstration Native plant Garden at Hastings Park

-In June 2023, after a couple of years of planning, volunteers with Lexington Living Landscapes installed a demonstration native plant pollinator garden at Hastings.
+In June 2023, volunteers with Lexington Living Landscapes installed a demonstration native plant pollinator garden at Hastings.
 Please stop by to see it!
 You’ll find it by the memorial stone at the junction of Massachusetts Avenue and Worthen Road near Lexington Center.

 The purpose of the garden is three-fold: (i) to educate people about the importance of native plants to pollinators and other wildlife, (ii) to showcase native plants that people might want to add to their own gardens, and (iii) to create a visually pleasing display of plants that have a succession of bloom times and offer multi-season interest as well.

 Like any perennial garden, the project is a work in progress.
 Perennials take a couple of years to become well established.
 There’s an old saying with perennials: The first year they sleep, the second year they creep, the third year they leap!
-Thanks to a wet summer, as well as weeding and watering by volunteers when needed, the plants are doing very well so far.
+In 2023, our plants established good roots.

 Steps along the way: clearing turf grass.